BAY AREA CEREMONIES

 ~~ ~~ ~~

-Like many others, Rick’s path to this spiritual calling has been personal
+Like many others, Rick’s path to this spiritual calling

-and evolutionary, in parallel with his professional development.
+in parallel with his professional development.

-colleges and universities on both the east and west coasts, including
+the east and west coasts, including as V.P. at a

-as V.P. at a graduate School of Psychology and as Dean at a school of
+graduate School of Psychology and as Dean at

-and a vice president in high tech.
+He has also worked as a director and a vice president in

-mental health, mental retardation, and adolescent counseling.
-He is
+that focus on mental health, mental retardation, and adolescent counseling.
+He is a trained neighborhood disaster response team member.

 Rick and his wife, author Geri Spieler, live in Palo Alto, California,